fiizzy/fiizzy/README.md

 >#### Frontend Engineer
 Dedicated Frontend engineer focused on building optimized web applications.
-Focused on architecture, abstractions and efficiency.
+Key interests are on architecture, abstractions and efficiency.

 &nbsp;